dm807cam/dm807cam/README.md

 - 🐚 [nucella2021belgium](https://github.com/dm807cam/nucella2021belgium) - Repository to my research article: **Thriving in a changing world: A 130 years shell record of an intertidal predator from the Southern North Sea**

+## R packages I built and/or maintain

+- 🔬 [EMPiR](https://github.com/dm807cam/EMPiR) - This package provides a pipe-friendly framework to work with EMP data in the R language.

+- 🏋🏼‍♂️ [BodybuildR](https://github.com/dm807cam/BodybuildR) - Fun is fun ;) BodybuildR is a package for fitness enthusiasts to calculate body composition and training intensity.